 The audit firm will prepare a complete draft audit report using the report format specified in Appendix D within 30 days of the closing meeting.
 The draft audit report should identify both findings of non-conformance and best practices.
 The draft audit report will be submitted to the auditee, MNRF District, MNRF Region, MNRF IB and FFC personnel, as specified in the audit plan.
-The transmittal letter or e-mail will clearly indicate that the report is confidential and is not to be distributed until tabled in the Legislature and made public.
+The transmittal letter or e-mail will clearly indicate that the report is confidential and is not to be distributed.